The Story So Far

 The whole thing was all so very welcoming, civilized.
-The only uncomfortable moment had come when Umberto, upon being asked by the steward what he’d like to drink, had asked a goblet of Pintó Macía and had received a pitiful smile from her.
+The only uncomfortable moment had come when Umberto, upon being asked by the steward what he’d like to drink, had requested a goblet of Pintó Macía and had received a pitiful smile from her.
 She had responded, “Oh, please do not think you must be so modest.
 Don Eguardo offers his guests much better vintages than that.”
 Then she had added, with a wink, “I shall fetch you a Montezino Superiore.”

 That’ll teach me for thinking good wine in the Lateen’s the same as good wine here in the Merchant Quarter.

-“I didn’t get where I’ve got because I didn’t hatch a crooked plan or two, so I get it when others come up with what I call an ‘under-move’.
+Don Eguardo continued, “I didn’t get where I’ve got because I didn’t hatch a crooked plan or two, so I get it when others come up with what I call an ‘under-move’.
 Under-moves ain’t so bizzarro, am I right?

 “So Thordwall – and you too!
 Don’t think I didn’t notice – barges in here after catching me in an under-move and revealing a pretty good under-move of her own.
 Pillaging Peggy!
 Ha!
 That was a good one.
 But her angle made sense.
 The Sea Lords had gone off to pout about us not kicking the Duskdaggers out of the league, so we had a slot for her team, she had the coin to kick-in, and I didn’t have to worry about Pillaging Peggy nabbing another of my ships.